dijasila/GPAW/doc/documentation/transport/negftransport.rst

 respectively in one figure.
 As a summery, the linking symbol - means plus a element, _ means the orbital type, ],[,= defines the atomic indices, A represent all the atoms or orbtials, so dos X Y is equalivalent to pdos X Y A_A.
-This command support multi inputparameters seperated by space.
+This command support multi inputparameters separated by space.

 IV Characteristic: